 When she's not at camp, Robynne enjoys playing board games, going for walks with her family dog, cooking and baking, singing, and playing the guitar.
 She loves learning about the way human minds work.

 Camp has the ability to provide a transformative experience to each individual camper that comes to our site.
-Mapes’ wish for the campers of 2017 is to see the potential of camp’s impact realized by each person that comes through our program.
+Mapes’ wish for the campers this summer is to see the potential of camp’s impact realized by each person that comes through our program.
 Her hope is that they can leave camp at the end of the week knowing more about themselves, the world, God, and living in community with others.